-6.5 ETOPS Operations Approval issued by the Competent Authority
+6.5 ETOPS operations approval issued by the competent authority

-Operations approvals based on in-service experience are limited to those areas agreed by the Competent Authority at time of issue.
+Operations approvals based on in-service experience are limited to those areas agreed by the competent authority Competent Authority at time of issue.
 Additional approval is required for new areas to be added.

-The approval issued by the Competent Authority for ETOPS should specifically include provisions as described in Appendix 3 section 4.
+The approval issued by the competent authority Competent Authority for ETOPS should specifically include provisions as described in Appendix 3 sSection 4.